 Season the meat with salt and brown the meat in a little oil.
 Remove and reserve, and sprinkle with a little flour, shaking off excess.
 Add the carrots, celery, onions and garlic to the pan and sauté, tossing to coat with the fat.
 Add the Guinness and deglaze, scraping up any caramelized meat juices.
 Add the potatoes; return the meat to the pot (and the cooked barley if you’re using it).
 Add enough stock to barely cover.
 Add the bundle of herbs.
 Cook over medium heat until just boiling, then reduce heat to very low and simmer 2-3 hours, until the meat is tender, stirring occasionally.

 Check seasonings, add salt and pepper to taste, then remove from heat.
 Take out the bundle of herbs and discard.
 Stir in chopped parsley and the cornstarch (mixed into 4 teaspoons water) and stir.
+Add peas.
 Cook over low heat for a few more minutes to thicken.
 Serve with plenty of Irish brown or white soda bread, tea and more Guinness if you like.

 Makes 6-8 generous servings.